 - Reboot the Windows PC and check your Wi-Fi connection now.

 If the problem persists, you can try to restart and then reset the Wi-Fi AutoConfig service.
 Here’s how you can do this:

 - Go to Start > type services.msc > hit Enter to launch Services.
 You can also launch a Run window, type services.msc and then hit Enter to launch Services.

 - Locate the WLAN AutoConfig service > double-click on it

 - Now, right-click again on WLAN AutoConfig > select Properties

 - Go to Startup type > select Automatic >hit Apply and OK

 - Check to see if your Wi-Fi connection is working as it should.

-You can use all the options listed above in order to fix your Wi-Fi internet connection in Windows 10, 8.1, 7.
+You can use all the options listed above to fix your Wi-Fi internet connection.
 In the majority of the cases, applying one of the options above will solve the problem.
 However, do leave us a comment below to let us know if your Wi-Fi still keeps disconnecting.